 The Chinese were the first to use silk and its production was a closely guarded secret, since it could fetch its own weight in gold.
 Sicily was one of the first European production centers and the industry spread to Italy, Spain, and France.
 Silk manufacturing developed in England in the seventeenth century.
 China is still the largest produced of raw silk in the world.

 The silkworm is the caterpillar of a moth, Bombyx mori, which, like many other caterpillars, spins itself a cocoon of silk in which it pupates.
-The cocoon of B. mori is, however, especially thick and may be composed of a single thread commonly 900 meters (2,950 feet) long.
+The silk is forced out through a small spinneret between the jaws and hardens on contact with air.
+The cocoon of B. mori is especially thick and may be composed of a single thread commonly 900 meters (2,950 feet) long.
 This is unraveled to provide commercial silk.
 Originally a native of China, B.mori has been introduced to many countries.
 The caterpillar, which takes about a month to develop, feeds on the leaves of the mulberry tree.